1. Poopy Nano

 24. Other modes

-Additional settings offered by the Poopy Nano 2 to further personalize the operation the litter box.
+Additional settings offered by the Poopy Nano to further personalize the litter box's operation.

 25. Hibernate

-Sleep mode allows you to temporarily turn off the Poopy Nano 2 so it doesn't keep cleaning specific periods of time, such as at night or when you don't want the litter box to clean automatically.
-In sleep mode, all automatic functions are paused, and the litter box will not respond to a visit from your cat.
-This is especially useful for a quiet environment when the Poopy is in a bedroom or living room.
-Once the set period is over, the Poopy Nano 2 resumes normal operation.
+Sleep mode allows you to temporarily turn off the Poopy Nano so that it does not continue cleaning during specific periods, such as at night or when you do not want the tray to clean automatically.
+In sleep mode, all automatic functions are paused, and the litter box will not respond to your cat's visits.
+This is especially useful for a quiet environment when the Poopy is located Poopy a bedroom or living room.
+Once the set period has elapsed, the Poopy Nano will resume normal operation.

 26. Scheduled cleaning(s).

-The scheduled cleanings feature allows you to set fixed times when the Poopy Nano 2 automatically performs a cleaning cycle.
-This means you can choose what time of day the bin is cleaned, such as in the morning and/or evening.
-Scheduled cleaning is ideal if you want to maintain a fixed cleaning schedule instead of automatic cleaning after each use.
-This keeps the bin fresh even if your cat uses it less frequently.
+The scheduled cleaning function allows you to set fixed times at which the Poopy Nano automatically performs a cleaning cycle.
+This means you can choose at what time of day the tray is cleaned, for example in the morning and/or evening.
+Scheduled cleaning is ideal if you want to use a fixed cleaning schedule instead of automatic cleaning after each use.
+This keeps the litter box fresh at all times, even if your cat uses it less frequently.

 27. Double cleaning